jonelleadona/readme-generator.github.io/README.md

   ## Usage Information

-  To generate a professionak readMe
+  To create a profession readMe

   ## License

-  This project is licensed by Boost
+  This project is licensed by Apache

   ## Contribution Guidelines

   NA

-  ## Tests Instructions
+  ## Test Instructions

   To run test, run the following commad: